vbrazo/roda_api_generator/README.md

 ## Included generators

-- [ ] api_generators roda: generates a generic Roda API scaffolding.
+- [x] `bundle exec api_generators roda`: generates a generic Roda API scaffolding.

-- [ ] api_generators sinatra: generates a generic Sinatra API scaffolding.
+- [ ] `bundle exec api_generators sinatra`: generates a generic Sinatra API scaffolding.

 To view the README for each generator, run it with the help option.